 The Dungeness crab is a ten-footed crustacean, or decapod.
-The crabs have five pair of legs attached to the thorax.
+The crab have five pair of legs attached to the thorax.
 The two front legs are called chelipeds.
-They have a pair of claws on them that the crab uses to defend itself and to tear apart food.
+They have a pair of claws on them that the crab uses for defense and to tear apart food.
 Behind these are four pairs of walking legs, each with a pointed foot.
-At the rear of the thorax is the crab's abdomen, which is no more than a small flap in most crabs.
+At the rear of the thorax is the crab's abdomen, which is no more than a small flap in most crab.

-Dungeness crab Just as we outgrow our clothes, crabs outgrow their shells.
+Just as we outgrow our clothes, crabs outgrow their shells.
 Crabs have a hard outer shell that does not grow as the rest of its body does.
-So, as it grows larger, crabs must shed their shells, in a process called molting.
+As the crab grows larger, they must shed their shells, in a process called molting.

 Right before molting, a crab reabsorbs some of the calcium carbonate from its old shell, and then secretes enzymes to separate the old shell from its under skin.
 Next, the skin secretes a new, soft, paper-like shell beneath the old one.
 This process can take several weeks.

 A day before molting, the crab starts to absorb seawater and begins to swell up like a balloon.
 This helps expand the old shell and causes it to come apart at a special seam which runs around the body.
 The carapace then opens up like a lid.
 The crab extracts itself from its old shell by pushing and compressing all of its appendages repeatedly.
 First it backs out, then pulls out its hind legs, then its front legs, and finally it comes completely out of the old shell.
 This takes only about 15 minutes.